-Refers to equipment used for the conveyance of goods or persons for business purpose.
+Refers to equipment used for the conveyance of goods and / or persons for business purpose.

-4.1.5 Information and communications technology
+4.1.5 Information and communications technology:

-(a) Computer hardware

-Refers to all computer hardware used for processing, storing, transmitting data and information related to computer system.

-(b) Computer software

-Refers to software used in operating the computer programme and database whether it is self-produced, custom-made as well as ready-made (non-customised).

-(c) Telecommunications equipments

-Refers to mobile phones, personal digital assistants (PDAs), satellite dishes, audio-visual equipments (e.g. radio, television) and other television / radio transmitters and receivers.
+- (a) Computer hardware refers to all computer hardware used for processing, storing and transmitting data and information related to computer system. - (b) Computer software refers to software used in operating the computer system whether it is self-produced, custom-made as well as ready-made (non-customized). - (c) Telecommunications equipments refers to mobile phones, personal digital assistants (PDAs), satellite dishes, audio-visual equipments (e.g. radio, television) and other television / radio transmitters and receivers.